rc4343/assignments/login-signup/readme.md

 #### Task Organization

 - **Show/Hide Completed Tasks**: Users can toggle the visibility of completed tasks using the "Show completed tasks" checkbox, allowing them to focus on either pending or completed tasks.
-- **Sort Tasks**: Users can sort tasks by relevance (alphabetical order) or date/time using the "Sort by" dropdown, enabling better organization and prioritization of tasks.
+- **Sort Tasks**: Users can sort tasks by relevance (alphabe@tical order) or date/time using the "Sort by" dropdown, enabling better organization and prioritization of tasks.
 ![App2](images/5.png)
 #### Data Persistence